-At present, the metadata are stored in a mySQL database, and we have already indexed about 11,000 SWDs.
+At present, the metadata are stored in a mySQL database, and we have indexed about 135, 000 SWDs.
 We anticipate that in future versions, we will need to migrate to a commercial database in order to scale to indexing millions of SWDs.

-In our database, 13.29% SWDs are classified as SWOs, and others as SWDBs (with 0.8 as the threshold on ontology ratio).
+In our database, 13.29% SWDs are classified as SWOs, and others as SWDBs (with 0.8 as the ontology ratio threshold).
 We find that about half of all SWDs have rank of 0.15, which means they are not referred to by any other SWDs.
 Also, the mean of ranks is 0.8376, which implies that the SWDs we have crawled are poorly connected.

-Currently, Swoogle has evolved to Swoogle2 (version 2), which is featured by three components: Swoogle Search, Ontology Dictionary and statistical measures of the collection of SWDs.
-We invite the readers to visit Swoogle website at http://swoogle.umbc.edu.
+We are completing are transition to Swoogle2, which featured three components: Swoogle Search, Ontology Dictionary and statistical measures of the collection of SWDs.
+We invite readers to visit Swoogle at http://swoogle.umbc.edu.